-eg is an OBIE award winning actor, producer, and writer raised and based in New York City, where she lives with her husband and two kids.
+eg is an OBIE award winning actor, producer, and writer raised and based in New York City, where she lives with her husband, two kids, and Fozzie the dog.

 Her love of new plays was fostered at Brown University (thank you Paula Vogel!), and in grad school at UC San Diego.
 Regionally she's been honored to be directed by Garland Wright (The Guthrie), James Lapine (La Jolla Playhouse), and Les Waters (Mandel Weiss Forum).
 In New York, Meg originated roles in plays by Adam Bock, Ann Marie Healy, Ethan Lipton, Gina Gionfriddo, and Chiori Miyagawa, and worked with notable directors Pam MacKinnon, Ken Rus Schmoll, David Herskovits, and Trip Cullman.